MicroEJ/docs/Tutorials/tutorialGuiTestRobot.rst

 The following document covers:

-- recording human touch events on the simulator or on the embedded platform
+- recording human touch events on the simulator or on the embedded platform.
-- running recorded events on the simulator or on the embedded platform
+- running recorded events on the simulator or on the embedded platform.

 The following document does not cover: